ualban/SkelOCL/README.txt

 3.Set an environment variable to skel_ocl installation path (from the directory this readme belongs to): export SKEL_OCL_DIR=`pwd`

-4, Let the skel_ocl_setup.bash script do the rest: source skel_ocl_setup.bash
+4.Let the skel_ocl_setup.bash script do the rest: source skel_ocl_setup.bash